 Then let Ms Cagney know .
 She’s in Room 32 – the room with the best view

 What do we do?

 Our aim is to promote care for the environment and promote participation in environmental initiatives in the school.
-We will be organising a number of awareness campaigns and competitions throughout the year to draw attention to the importance of recycling, cycling and walking to school, energy and water preservation and reducing waste.
-This year we will begin a number of new initiatives to work towards achieving our fifth green flag (the climate change flag).
+We will be organising a number of awareness campaigns and competitions throughout the year to draw attention to the importance of recycling, cycling and walking to school, energy and water preservation, reducing waste climate change and biodiversity.
+This year we will begin a number of new initiatives to work towards achieving our sixth green flag (the cbiodiversity flag).
 We look forward to the year ahead and hope we will achieve everything that we need.

 What can you do at school?

 - Always recycle and use the appropriate bins